200:

 281:

-Grid voltages are given with respect to the mid-point of filament operated on AC.
-The grid and plate return should be brought to a mid-tap of the filament winding.
 If DC is used, each stated value of grid voltage should be decreased by one half of the peak filament voltage (0.7xUf) and the circuit returns made to the negative filament terminal.

 282: